Square Kilometre Array: Costs

 The SKA was estimated to cost €1.8 billion in 2014, including €650 million for Phase 1, which represented about 10% of the planned capability of the entire telescope array.
 There have been numerous delays and rising costs over the nearly 30-year history of the intergovernmental project.

 As of December 2022, the whole project was reported to be worth around A$3 billion.

 Members

-In February 2021, the members of the SKAO consortium were:
+As per March 2025, the members of the SKAO consortium were: